Emerald Ash Borer

 ...commonly referred to as EAB is a bright metallic green beetle which is only about 1/2 inch long.

 It's caused hundreds of millions of ash trees in North America to die since it’s accidental introduction in 2002.

-EVERY untreated ash tree in Davidson and Williamson Counties will be infected, dying or dead by 2021.
+EVERY untreated ash tree in Davidson and Williamson Counties will be infected, dying or dead, in the next 24 months.

 An ash tree will die within 2-3 years after exposure to the EAB beetle.